 William B. McAllister holds a Ph.D. in Modern European and Diplomatic History from the University of Virginia.
 In addition to serving as Special Projects Division Chief in the Office of the Historian, Department of State, he teaches as an Adjunct Associate Professor in the Graduate School of Foreign Service at Georgetown University.
 McAllister has published widely on the history of international drug control, compiled volumes in the statutorily required Foreign Relations of the United States series on global issues and United Nations affairs for the Nixon and Ford administrations, and served as Acting General Editor of the Foreign Relations series during 2009–2010.

 Parking is available at The Shops at The Marshall House located at 312 East Market Street, the Loudoun County Government parking garage located on Loudoun Street (between Harrison and Church streets) and metered spots in downtown Leesburg.
 There is no public access from Edwards Ferry Road.
 Only handicapped parking is permitted on the grounds.

-The Marshall House is closed for tours until March 4, 2017.LEARN MORE f
+The Marshall House is open for tours starting March 4, 2017.LEARN MORE f

 Volunteers are a critical part of our work at GCMIC.

 Help us share Marshall's remarkable life story with others.LEARN MORE f